christian-konrad/chronicle-db-on-raft-thesis/src/02_introduction.md

 Positive findings from this research work would provide worthwhile benefits to distributed event stores:

-- The impact of the application of different consistency models and replication protocols to event stores is known and described and helps both academics and developers to decide which protocol to go for, depending on their use cases and requirements.
+- The impact of the application of different consistency models and replication protocols to event stores is known and described and helps both academics and developers to decide which protocols to go for, depending on their use cases and requirements.

 - Users can operate event stores in an edge-cloud architecture, leveraging the different characteristics of embedded, single-node vs. replicated, multi-node clusters in different places of their system design, to be able to deal with the high throughputs occuring in heavily distributed IoT systems.